 Programs and Structures

-Three year olds to attend a minimum of two (2) full days per week
+3 year olds to attend a minimum of 2 full days per week for 38 weeks per year

-Four year olds to attend a minimum of three (3) full days per week.
+4 year olds to attend a minimum of 3 full days per week for 38 weeks per year.

-We have minimum attendance requirements to support each child to build connections with other children, adults and the environment, to provide continuity and to engage children fully in a quality program.
+To support each child to build connections with other children, adults and the environment, to provide continuity and to engage children fully in a quality program we have minimum attendance requirements.

-Many of our parents also require extended care for their child.
-To meet this need, we also provide the before- and after-school care, and vacation care programs.
+Many of our parents also require extended care for their child and to meet this need we also provide the early morning and extended care programs and vacation care programs.
+More about these programs can be found on their link below.

 All programs focus on: